 - Rotary jets: Also known as therapy jets, these are used for therapeutic massage and are the most versatile jets.

-- Relaxation jets: These jets have a larger and gentler flow and create a gentle and relaxing bubbling motion.
+- Relaxation jets: These jets have a larger and softer flow and create a gentle and relaxing bubbling motion.

 - Pressure point jets: Pressure point jets provide a tight, intense water flow that can be used to stimulate pressure points on the body.

-Today's hot tubs come with some options for creating ambiance for bathers, creating an immersive experience.
+Some of today's coolest hot tubs come with options for creating ambiance for bathers, creating an immersive experience.

 - Decorative lighting: Lighting can be placed in the hot tub as well as along the top or outside.
 Lighting can change the mood from soft and relaxing to exciting and energetic.

-- Hot tub color: The color of the hot tub should not only match the environment but can be used to set the tone of bathers.
+- Hot tub color: A hot tub’s color can complement the environment and set the tone for bathers.
 From blues and browns to black, the hot tub color can set the mood in many ways.

 Hot tub accessories